Yashu112/Pandas-and-Numpy-assignment/README.md

 # Pandas-and-Numpy-assignment
-Pandas and Numpy Assignments for Data Science Masters 2.0
+This repository contains the Pandas and Numpy Assignments created for Data Science Masters 2.0 course by PWSkills